midgetspy/Sick-Beard/readme.md

 Sick Beard is a PVR for newsgroup users (with limited torrent support).
 It watches for new episodes of your favorite shows and when they are posted it downloads them, sorts and renames them, and optionally generates metadata for them.
 It currently supports NZBs.org, NZBMatrix, Bin-Req, NZBs'R'Us, EZTV.it, and any Newznab installation and retrieves show information from theTVDB.com and TVRage.com.

+THIS IS A CLONE OF SICK-BEARD GIT REPO - refer to [SickBeard][SickBeard] for current master

 Features include:

 * automatic episode downloads for torrents and NZBs from any number of the 6 different supported index sites